 System design content is still work-in-progress, but the following are some resources to help you in the meanwhile.

-- "Grokking the System Design Interview" by Design Gurus - This is probably the most famous system design interview course on the internet and what makes it different from most other courses out there is that it is purely text-based, which is great for people who refer reading over watching videos (such as myself!).
+- "Grokking the System Design Interview" by Design Gurus - This is probably the most famous system design interview course on the internet and what makes it different from most other courses out there is that it is purely text-based, which is great for people who prefer reading over watching videos (such as myself!).
 It contains a repository of the popular system design problems along with a glossary of system design basics.
 I've personally completed this course and highly recommended many others to use this.

 - "System Design Interview Course" by Exponent - This course covers system designs basics and has a huge database of popular system design questions with videos of mock interviews.
 Some of the questions have text answers and a database schema and APIs for reference (which I find helpful).
 While the subscription might be a little pricey for just the system design interviews content, they also offer quality technical content for Data Structures, Algorithms and Behavioral Interviews.
 The convenience of a one-stop platform which covers all aspects of technical interview preparation is very enticing.